 The Alumni Council participated in the discussions that led to the awarding of honorary doctorates as early as 1999 to alumni of the Schools of Education, Jewish Communal Service, and Sacred Music.
 For the first time, at graduation in 2006, meritorious alumni of the School of Graduate Studies were awarded a medallion in honor of their twenty-five years of service.
 Leadership of the Alumni Council engage with the College-Institute at the highest leadership levels, including serving on the HUC-JIR Board of Governors and on the most recent Presidential Search Committee.

-In July 2003 the Council changed its name from the Alumni Council to the Council of Alumni Associations.
+In July 2003 the Council changed its name from the Alumni Council to the Alumni Leadership Council.
 Council members believed that this new name more accurately described its membership and purpose.
 The Council continued to be a place where all matters concerning alumni and their involvement in and connection to the College-Institute were discussed.

 For the next decade, in partnership with the Alumni Associations, the Council focused on connecting with students and engaging alumni, on recruiting new students, and on continuing education opportunities.

 In recent years, the Council recognized that while it served as a valuable convener of the Alumni Associations, it could better accomplish its mission by taking a stronger leadership role.
 Recognizing that the Alumni Associations were working in silos, the Council made a concerted – and ultimately successful – effort to create and model a more unified alumni body.
 The Council has also identified four areas in which it will take a leadership role, working in partnership with the College-Institute and with the Alumni Associations: alumni giving, ongoing learning, student recruitment, and communicating with alumni.

 In recognition of its evolving role and status, the Council of Alumni Association changed its name to the Alumni Leadership Council in 2016.